nayr31/N-Toolbox/README.md

 **Take and Hold Interactions**

-Note: These buttons only work correctly inside of a TnH run, and may produce undesireable results in other scenes
+Note: These buttons only work correctly inside of a TnH run, and may produce undesirable results in other scenes
 - Add token
 - Spawn ammo reloader
 - Spawn magazine duplicator
 - Spawn recycler
 - Kill patrols